 - Green tea: 18 months is the average shelf life of green tea.
-However, sometimes it can last longer if you pay more attention to the way you store it.
+However, sometimes it can last longer if it’s green tea from prime brands or you pay more attention to the way you store it.
 I highly recommend that it should be kept away from sunlight, moisture, odor, and heat.

 - Oolong tea: This semi-fermented tea can last up to 2 years.
 The storage method will prolong its shelf life considerably.
 Therefore, if possible, store it in an airtight container and avoid sunlight and humidity.